FelixK15/k15_gameboy_emulator/README.md

 alt         =     select
 a           =     a
 b           =     b

+input on xinput pad:
+digi pad
+x,a         =     a
+y,b         =     b

 ## What do I have to do to port this to platform X?